Stowe Mountain Resort

 Snow Reporter’s Notes

-Snowmaking base depths range from 30 - 60 inches with machine groomed loose & frozen granular surface conditions.
+Snowmaking base depths range from 30 - 60 inches, with variable machine tilled loose granular hard packed surface conditions.

 The Best Weather and Snow Reports for Stowe, VT